phylum-dev/phylum-ci/docs/integrations/git_precommit.md

         # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
         args: [--force-analysis, --all-deps, --depfile=Cargo.toml]

+        # Perform analysis as part of a group-owned project.
+        # A paid account is needed to use groups: https://phylum.io/pricing
+        args: [--group, my_group]

         # Ensure the latest Phylum CLI is installed.
         args: [--force-install]